yamcs/yamcs/docs/server-manual/general/architecture.rst

 Parameter Archive
 -----------------

-The Parameter Archive contains values of parameters and is optimized for receiving the value for a limited set of parameters over longer time intervals.
+The Parameter Archive contains values of parameters and is optimized for retrieving the value for a limited set of parameters over longer time intervals.
 The archive is not realtime but is obtained by creating regular replays transforming data from the stream archive via a processor.
+Whereas the basic storage unit of the stream archive corresponds to data at one specific time instant (e.g. a telemetry packet, a set of parameters with the same timestamp), the basic storage unit of the parameter archive is a set of values of one parameter over a time interval.

 Buckets